openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 ### Open Questions

-1. How will the user specify custom configuration, such as installation disk, or static IPs?
+1. How will the user specify custom configurations, such as static IPs?
 2. Number of revisions for the control plane - do we want to make changes to the bootstrap static pods to make them closer to the final ones?

 ### Test Plan